Discover your next holiday destination

 The Desert Festival in Rajasthan is one of the most spectacular festivals in February.
 Taking place in the golden city of Jaisalmer, this festival showcases the rich culture and heritage of Rajasthan.
 Visitors can enjoy various activities, including camel races, folk music and dance performances, turban-tying competitions, and puppet shows.
 The vibrant costumes, lively music, and the backdrop of the Thar Desert create a magical atmosphere.
 This festival of February attracts tourists from all over the world, eager to experience the unique traditions and hospitality of Rajasthan.
 The Desert Festival in February promises to be a feast for the senses, offering a glimpse into the enchanting world of Rajasthani culture.

-26 Feb - 26 Feb 2024
+26 Feb 2025 - 27 Feb 2025 India

 Maha Shivratri is one of the most significant Hindu festivals in February.
 Dedicated to Lord Shiva, this night-long festival involves fasting, prayers, and meditation.
 Temples are beautifully decorated, and devotees gather to chant hymns and offer special prayers to seek blessings.
 During the February festival, millions visit prominent Shiva temples like the Kashi Vishwanath in Varanasi and the Somnath Temple in Gujarat.
 Maha Shivratri is not only a religious event but also a time for introspection and seeking spiritual enlightenment.
 Celebrating Maha Shivratri in February will provide devotees with a profound spiritual experience, reinforcing their faith and devotion.

 The Khajuraho Dance Festival is one of the most prestigious cultural festivals in February.
 Set against the backdrop of the magnificent Khajuraho temples, this festival celebrates India's classical dance forms, including Kathak, Bharatanatyam, Odissi, and more.
 Renowned dancers from across the country perform, creating a mesmerizing fusion of art, history, and culture.
 The festival of February also features workshops, art exhibitions, and crafts fairs, offering a comprehensive cultural experience.
-The Khajuraho Dance Festival in February 2024 is a vibrant celebration of India's artistic heritage, attracting art lovers and tourists eager to witness the grandeur of Indian classical dance.
+The Khajuraho Dance Festival in February 2025 is a vibrant celebration of India's artistic heritage, attracting art lovers and tourists eager to witness the grandeur of Indian classical dance.

-India Festival By Month
+Festival By Month

-FAQs about February
+FAQs about Festivals in February

 1. Q1.